 "Any one of them could have been worthy recipients of the award this year, because the roles they fill in our organisation are truly invaluable."

 While several members were considered for the award, Hall found himself coming back to a single question that needed to be answered.

 "For me, it was one question - who did more?
-It wasn't a question to compare each member and their level of contribution, it was about considering who went above and beyond, who gave back to our association despite having no obligation to, who did more than their role asked of them."
+It wasn't a question to just compare each member and their level of contribution, it was about considering who stood out by going above and beyond, who gave back to our association despite having no obligation to do so, who did more than their role asked of them."